Donald Trump Ally Roger Stone Slams Intelligence Community To Russian News

 — Mark Berman (@markberman) March 8, 2017

 Roger Stone also told the viewers of RT not to “buy the crap” being put out by CNN and mainstream media.
-He then referred their viewers to sites such as Breitbart News, Infowars, and The Daily Caller.
+He then referred their viewers to sites such as Brietbart News, Infowars, and The Daily Caller.
 All of those sites are strongly conservative and far right outlets, with some even having an alt-right mission.
-The most recent headline out of Breitbart is, “The Truth About the Establishment’s New Favorite Euphemism: Muslim Majority Countries.”
+The most recent headline out of Brietbart is, “The Truth About the Establishment’s New Favorite Euphemism: Muslim Majority Countries.”

 Senator Lindsay Graham and Senator Whitehouse are not the only officials calling for more investigation into Donald Trump’s wiretapping tweets this weekend.
 President Trump has called for one himself, as noted by the senators in their letter to the Department of Justice.